anukaal/Natas/README.md

 # LEVEL 11 ➠ LEVEL 12

-Once ur logged in, the level hint appear in the middle of the server ie, **Choose a JPEG to upload (max 1KB)** that means we have to upload a JPEG file which have to be of size not more than 1KB.
+Once ur logged in, the level hint appear in the middle of the server ie, **Choose a JPEG to upload (max 1KB)** that means we have to upload a JPEG file which have to be of size not more than **1KB**.
 Let’s see what the source code does before we decide on how to exploit this.

-It seems as if the code is taking the uploaded file, creating a random name and path, and adding a preset extension - which we can assume is **.jpeg**.
+It seems as if the code is taking the uploaded file, creating a random name and path, and adding a preset extension  which we can assume is **.jpeg**.
 The first thing that I can think of, off the top of my head is an **Unrestricted File Upload**.
-So let’s go ahead and test for this vulnerability.
-We can begin by creating a simple PHP Shell that will echo back the contents of **/etc/natas_webpass/natas13**.
+So let’s go ahead and test for this **vulnerability**.
+We can begin by creating a simple **PHP Shell** that will echo back the contents of **/etc/natas_webpass/natas13**.

+So first run the **HTML** file which I have taken from the source code of the main page of **NATAS 12** and run on my Web browser.
+After that, I have to upload the file which I have written in PHP ie, cat natas 13.
+You should see something along the lines of **“The file upload/yh33kxvyt8.php has been uploaded”** come up.
+Anf after clicking the above link , password of the next level will displayed...

+**Note(I have uploaded the PHP file and HTML file that is used in this level for reference )**

+PASSWORD : **@#$%^&^%$#**